Designs from Local Random Quantum Circuits with SU(d) Symmetry: Abstract

 \section{Abstract}

-The convergence of local unitary circuit ensembles to $k$-designs (distributions that emulate the Haar measure up to $k$-th moments) is a central problem in random quantum circuit models which play key roles in the study of quantum information as well as physics.
-Despite the extensive study of this problem for Haar (completely) random circuits, the crucial situations where symmetries or conservation laws are present remain little understood and are known to pose significant challenges.
-We propose, for the first time, an explicit local unitary ensemble that is capable of achieving unitary $k$-designs with SU$(d)$ symmetry.
-To achieve this, we employ the novel Okounkov-Vershik approach to $S_n$ representation theory in quantum physics.
-We define the Convolutional Quantum Alternating group (CQA) with the corresponding ensemble generated by 4-local SU$(d)$-symmetric unitaries and prove that for all $k < n(n-3)/2$, they form SU$(d)$-symmetric $k$-designs in both exact and approximate ways.
-We develop a numerical method using the Young orthogonal form and $S_n$ branching rule to study the convergence time of CQA ensemble and provide a strong evidence for nonconstant spectral gap.
-Then we conjecture a convergence time $\Theta(n^4 \log(1/\epsilon))$ of 1D CQA ensemble to $\epsilon$-approximate 2-design in contrast to its counterpart $O(n^2 \log (1/\epsilon))$ with no symmetry.
-We also provide comprehensive explanations of the potential difficulties and limitations to analyze the convergence time mathematically through classical methods that worked well for the case without symmetries including local gap threshold, martingale method, and representation theory under SU$(d)$ symmetry, suggesting that a new approach is likely needed to rigorously understand the convergence time of local random circuits with SU$(d)$ symmetry.
+The generation of $k$-designs (pseudorandom distributions that emulate the Haar measure up to $k$ moments) with local quantum circuit ensembles is a problem of fundamental importance in quantum information and physics.
+Despite the extensive understanding of this problem for ordinary random circuits, the crucial situations where symmetries or conservation laws are in play are known to pose fundamental challenges and remain little understood.
+We construct, for the first time, explicit local unitary ensembles that can achieve high-order unitary $k$-designs under transversal continuous symmetry, in the particularly important $\text{SU}(d)$ case.
+Specifically, we define the Convolutional Quantum Alternating group (CQA) generated by 4-local $\text{SU}(d)$-symmetric Hamiltonians as well as associated 4-local $\text{SU}(d)$-symmetric random unitary circuit ensembles, and prove that they form and converge to $\text{SU}(d)$-symmetric $k$-designs, respectively, for all $k < n(n-3)/2$ with $n$ being the number of qudits.
+A key technique that we employ to obtain the results is the Okounkov--Vershik approach to $S_n$ representation theory.
+To study the convergence time of the CQA ensemble, we develop a numerical method using the Young orthogonal form and $S_n$ branching rule.
+We provide strong evidence for a subconstant spectral gap and certain convergence time scales of various important circuit architectures, which contrast with the symmetry-free case.
+We also provide comprehensive explanations of the difficulties and limitations in rigorously analyzing the convergence time using methods that have been effective for cases without symmetries, including Knabe's local gap threshold and Nachtergaele's martingale method.
+This suggests that a novel approach is likely necessary for understanding the convergence time of $\text{SU}(d)$-symmetric local random circuits.